Profitus Review Summary

 If you have some experience with real estate P2P lending platforms, you might be aware of the issues that newer real estate platforms face.

-In terms of usability, Profitus offers all you could ask for from a regulated crowdfunding platform in Europe.
+Regarding usability, Profitus offers all you can ask from a regulated European crowdfunding platform.

 The investment website offers a primary and secondary market, where you can invest in various mortgage-backed loans manually or the Auto Invest, which is a tool where you can define your investment criteria and automate your investment process – a real-time saver if you ask us!

-The Auto Invest enables you to define the investment amount, the desired interest rate, LTV ratio, loan duration, and the project risk ratings.
+Auto Invest enables you to define the investment amount, desired interest rate, LTV ratio, loan duration, and project risk ratings.

 Below the main view, you can review the previously listed loans that match your criteria and the expected number of loans listed on the platform in the upcoming weeks.